esphome/esphome-docs/api/core/log.rst

 Logging Engine
 ==============

-esphomelib will by default log to both Serial (with baudrate 115200).
+esphomelib will by default log to both Serial (with baud rate 115200).

 API Reference
 -------------